descendency/CozyNSM/README.md

 ### Introduction
 CozyNSM was designed and created to be a lightweight Security Onion
 replacement to be deployed in an SELinux Environment.
 This was tested with
 CentOS 7.2 Minimal, in an offline environment.
-It is intended to be used
-with the provided rpms and configuration files.

 This version of the CozyStack was designed for one server.
 Minimum Recommended Specs (1 gbps):